Skip to main content

 Arbitration Clauses in Jewelry Store Credit Card Agreements

 The jewelry store may offer incentives for putting wedding band purchases on a store credit card.
 Promotions may include special zero-down financing or low introductory interest rates that increase after the promotional period.
-It is essential to review all warranties, terms, and conditions of any credit card before signing up.
-Some credit card agreements include mandatory arbitration provisions that may limit your ability to file a lawsuit in court.
+Review any credit card's warranties, terms, conditions, and disclaimers before signing up.
+Some credit card agreements include mandatory arbitration provisions that may limit your ability to file a lawsuit, including a class-action lawsuit, in court.

-An arbitration clause may require you to have your legal claim go through arbitration instead of filing your case in court.
-Arbitration is an out-of-court process in which a third party, called an arbitrator, hears from witnesses, reviews documents, and gives you a binding decision that resolves your dispute.
+An arbitration clause may force you to have your legal claim go through arbitration instead of filing your case in court.
+Arbitration is an out-of-court process.
+A third party, called an arbitrator, hears from witnesses and reviews documents.
+They then give you a binding decision that resolves your dispute.
 For many consumer complaints or legal claims, arbitration can be a barrier, and the fees involved may be enough to get consumers to drop their cases.

-If You Do Want To Sue a Retail Jeweler, Consult a Lawyer
+If You Want To Sue a Retail Jeweler, Consult a Lawyer

-Jewelry stores are used to dealing with unhappy customers.
+Jewelry stores often deal with unhappy customers.
 They also have a team of attorneys on hand to deal with any claims of fraud, unfair practices, and warranty complaints.
-If you believe you have grounds to sue the jewelry company, you can benefit from talking to an experienced consumer protection attorney
+If you believe you have grounds to sue the jewelry company, talk to an experienced consumer protection attorney.

 Contact a law firm if you have questions about settling your claim or signing away your rights.
-Keep in mind that under state law, you have a limited time in which to file your case under the statute of limitations.
+Remember that under state law, you have a limited time to file your case under the statute of limitations.

 Next Steps